 In addition to its high flashpoint, denatured alcohol does not cause the end seal to swell.
 The end seals are what ensure proper and effective resin injection into a glass break; a swollen, shrunken, hardened or warped end seal could result in improper resin injection and cause leaks.
 The composition of the Delta Kits’ end seal is extremely resilient to denatured alcohol and common acids found in windshield repair resins.
 (Note: Denatured alcohol may shrink or harden competitor end seals.)

 Another popular chemical used for cleaning injectors is Acetone.
 Denatured alcohol is safer to use than Acetone since it is less toxic.
 Use protective respiratory masks when using Acetone.
 It is stated on the label of Acetone that it can cause cancer and birth defects (studies based in California), it cannot be made non-poisonous, and prolonged exposure can lead to neurological and psychological damage, among other side effects.
 Denatured alcohol is less toxic and easier on the skin.

-The most important aspect of properly maintaining an optimally-functioning injector is to keep it free of resin when it is not being used for a repair.
-Once resin cures on the tool, it becomes unusable and the injectors will no longer be able to switch from pressure to vacuum cycles.
-To keep this from happening, use denatured alcohol to properly remove remaining resin from injectors and injector cylinders prior to storage.
+The most important aspect of properly maintaining an optimally-functioning injector is to keep it free of resin when it is not being used for repair.
+Once the resin cures on the tool, it becomes unusable and the injectors will no longer be able to switch from pressure to vacuum cycles.
+To keep this from happening, use denatured alcohol to properly remove the remaining resin from injectors and injector cylinders prior to storage.

 Delta Kits’ recommended use of denatured alcohol is not the “only way” to clean your injectors.
-However, through the company’s decades of experience it has proven it dries very quickly, does not harm the end seals, and thoroughly removes remaining resin from injectors and injector cylinders.
+However, through the company’s decades of experience, it has proven it dries very quickly, does not harm the end seals, and thoroughly removes remaining resin from injectors and injector cylinders.
 Most importantly it is safer than other popular products used for this purpose.